Israeli-Palestinian conflict catches up with Qatar World Cup – KION546

 When FIFA announced the unprecedented direct flights from Ben Gurion International Airport in Tel Aviv to Doha, Qatari authorities promised the travel arrangement also would apply to Palestinians in both the occupied West Bank and Gaza, which has been under a crippling Israeli-Egyptian blockade for 15 years, ever since Hamas seized control there.

-But five days into the tournament, it remained unclear how officials would carry out that premise.
+But five days into the tournament, it remained unclear how officials would carry out that promise.

 A senior Israeli diplomat, Lior Haiat, said all Palestinian fans seeking to fly out of Israel’s airport must get Israeli security approval to leave and return — an often-grueling and unpredictable process.
 “It takes a while,” he acknowledged.